-UNIT-II: Eigenvalues and Eigenvectors
+UNIT-II: Diagonalization of a Matrix

-Linear Transformation and Orthogonal Transformations, Eigenvalues and Eigenvectors and their properties, Diagonalization of matrices; Cayley-Hamilton Theorem (without proof), finding inverse and power of a matrix by Cayley-Hamilton Theorem, Quadratic forms and Nature of the Quadratic Forms, Reduction of Quadratic form to canonical formsby Orthogonal Transformation.
+Diagonalization of a matrix.
+Cayley-Hamilton Theorem (without proof), finding inverse and power of a matrix by Cayley-Hamilton Theorem.
+Quadratic forms and Nature of the Quadratic Forms: Reduction of Quadratic form to canonical forms by Orthogonal Transformation.